 1. Gross Non-performing assets (NPAs):-

-Gross NPAs are the total of all loan assets that are classified as Non-performing assets as per RBI guideline.
+Gross NPAs are the total of all loan assets that are classified as Non-performing assets as per RBI guidelines.
 It shows how much of a bank’s loans are in danger of not being repaid.
 It is one of the most important ratios to consider before investing in banks.

 If interest is not received for 90 days, a loan turns into NPA.

 Gross NPA reflects the quality of the loans made by the bank.
-A very high gross NPA Ratio means the bank’s asset quality is in a very poor shape.
+A very high gross NPA Ratio means the bank’s asset quality is in very poor shape.

 2. Net Non-Performing assets (NPA):-